11. Services Configuration¶

 To configure any FTP scenario to use encrypted connections:

-2. In Services ‣ FTP.
+- In .
 Check the box “Enable TLS” and select the certificate in the “Certificate” drop-down menu.

 The FTP service will not start if it can not resolve the system’s hostname to an IP address using DNS.
 To see if the FTP service is running, open Shell and issue the command: